lce-Cream/Scala_training/airflow_helm/readme.md

 helm upgrade air ./air-chart -f ./air-chart/values.yaml -n airflow
 ```

-# Problemes
+# Problems & Questions
-I don't know how to add connections and variables using chart's values.yalm,
-I guess they are stored in postgres.
-Until I figure it out, I have to bake creds into my docker image.
+I'm still trying to load connections and variables using chart's values.yalm.
+It feels impossible.
+I ended up conducting experiments with ./dags/*_test.py to find a way to achieve my goal.
+Until I figure it out, I have to bake creds into my docker image, but it doesn't work in k8s.

 ---